Up to 50% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Measure clearances with doors and drawers fully open.
+• Measure clearances with doors and drawers fully open using proper measuring steps.

 • Pick mattress firmness based on how often someone will sleep on it.

-• Sit-test depth: back supported, feet flat, no pressure behind the knees.
+• Sit-test depth with your back supported, feet flat, and no pressure behind the knees.

-• Build “sofa mode” with pillows that provide real back and lumbar support.
+• Build sofa mode with pillows that add real back and lumbar support.

 Daybed sofa for small apartments